Factibly/factibly/fc-monday/README.md

 8. Open monday.com and login to your account
 9. Select your avatar on the left navigation bar, open the "Developers" section and select the "Factibly" app
 10. Open the "Features" section and select the "Fact Check Analyzer" feature
-11. Go to the [ngrok dashboard](http://localhost:4040/status) in your browser and under "command_line section" find the URL (this is the public URL of the app\*).
+11. Go to the [ngrok dashboard](http://localhost:4040/status) in your browser and under "command_line section" find the URL \*
 12. Open the "View setup" tab back in monday.com and paste the URL into the "Custom URL" field
 13. Click the "Boards" button and choose one of the boards with some data in it
 14. Click the "Preview" button

-\* ngrok exposes the local web server to the internet
+\* this is the public URL of the app that ngrok generated as it exposes the local web server to the internet

 ## Monday SDK

-The application retrieves and manipulates data from Monday boards through the [Monday SDK](https://monday.com/developers/apps/intro).
+The application retrieves and manipulates data from monday.com boards through the [Monday SDK](https://monday.com/developers/apps/intro).

 ## Release